Neighbourhood Youth Alliance of Iran: Structure

 The Alliance is seen as an "umbrella" organisation for individual groups that "somewhat differ in tone and language" while sharing broad aims.
+The network expanded to include groups from 35 cities, and then shrank to 25 cities by September 2023 due to arrests and executions.

 Aims

-The Alliance stated in December that it aimed to overthrow the Islamic Republic and to promote democracy and universal human rights.
+The Alliance stated in December 2022 that it aimed to overthrow the Islamic Republic and to promote democracy and universal human rights.
 It described its objectives as "coordinat[ing] planning to advance the revolution to victory and also creat[ing] the necessary infrastructure to manage the country's affairs during the critical periods of the transition of power".

 The Alliance promotes the motto "Woman, Life, Freedom".
 The Alliance called for retaining the territorial integrity of Iran.

+In September 2023, the main aims were described as retaining motivation for "the fire of revolution" and "educat[ing] and prepar[ing] those fighting on the streets, [aiming to] minimise the casualties."